Writing a Series Course Overview

 2.)
 Think back on your favorite series as a reader or a writer, as a kid or as an adult.
 What does writing and/or reading a series mean to you?

 3.)
 What influences/inspires your writing?
 Is it pop culture?
 Music?
 Things you see happening around you on the street?
 How does it influence your work?

 1.)
 This is just a quick exercise to help you get to know your classmates in a fun way.
-In small groups, choose to write fantasy or futuristic sci-fi.
-Then have one person choose a location (ex. space ship, planet, mountains, ocean, forest, city, small town…), another should come up with two basic characters, and the last with a simplified plot.
+In small groups, choose a genre, a location, (ex. space ship, dentist’s office, school, mountains, ocean, city, small town…), two basic characters (ex. cop, teacher, student, demolitions expert, burglar, architect…), and a simplified plot.
 Work together as a group to write a paragraph or two as the start of a story.
 Share your work with the class.